HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

-The branch and link external instruction branches to an absolute location in another code segment.
+The branch and link vectored external instruction branches to an absolute location in another code segment.
 The target address is built from adding general register "a" shifted by 2 to the base register "b".
 The segment register is selected based on the upper two bits of general register "b".

 Since the BVE instruction is a segment base relative branch, a branch to page with a different privilege level is possible.
 A branch from a lower level to a higher level result in an instruction protection trap.
-A branch from a higher privilege to a lower privilege level result in the privilege level adjusted in the status register.
+A branch from a higher privilege to a lower privilege level results in adjusting the privilege level in the status register.
 Otherwise, the privilege level remains unchained.

 #### Operation